maxsanchezdp/final_project_data/README.md

 ### iii.
 Spotify developer account:

 I've developed an integration with Sporify's Web API that allows the user to search and download previews of new songs and then test the model with these.
 It's a pretty cool feature and I highly recommend you to try it.
-You'll need **Spotify developer** credentials to make this featurw work, but don't worry, it's very easy to set it all up:
+You'll need **Spotify developer** credentials to make this feature work, but don't worry, it's very easy to set it all up:

 **1. Connect Spotify developer to your Spotify account:** it takes less than 5 minutes, you just need to go to this [website](https://developer.spotify.com/dashboard/) and click on *"Sign up for a free Spotify account here."*.
-Then click on *Create a Client ID* and follow the instrucions.
+Then click on *Create a Client ID* and follow the instructions.
 You will get a *Client ID* and a *Client Secret*.

-**2. Add ypur ID and Secret to environment variables:** create a *.env* file in the **root** folder, open it with your favourite text editor and type your ID as *CID = "WhateverYourClientIdIs"* and your Secret as *SECRET = "WhateverYourSecretIs"*.
+**2. Add your ID and Secret to environment variables:** create a *.env* file in the **root** folder, open it with your favourite text editor and type your ID as *CID = "WhateverYourClientIdIs"* and your Secret as *SECRET = "WhateverYourSecretIs"*.

 If you've done all this correctly, the Spotify demo feature should work like charm.